0.38 – 0.43

-General Characteristics of AISI Alloy Steel 4640
+General characteristics of Alloy Steel 4640

 This alloy is a nickel-bearing steel showing good hardenability, strength and toughness.
 The alloy may be heat treated to high strength levels.